 Highways are the most critical element of the region's transportation system.
-The recommendations contained in Transportation Outlook 2045 aim to preserve the existing system and improve the safety of the system.
+The recommendations contained in Transportation Outlook 2045 aim to preserve the existing system as well as improve the safety of the system.
 The following section contains policy and highway infrastructure recommendations to improve and maintain the region's highway network.